 I think these activities will take about 4 days, and this is how I plan on conducting each lesson.

 Day 1 The students will first watch a short instructional video showing the students what food items are included in a typical French breakfast.
 They will check each item that they hear and we will then discuss the correct answers.
 Afterward, the students will interview a partner about how often s/he has each of the items on the list.
 I will then ask a series of questions (Ton partenaire prend souvent du café?
 Ta partenaire prend souvent du yaourt ? etc.) before assigning the writing activity in which the students compare their breakfast habits to a partner’s.
 If there is time remaining in the class period, the students will begin the interpretive activity in which they read an article about breakfast in Belgium.
-(Note on 2/17/18: Click here for a link to the article.)
+(Edited 11/5/19: Click here for the infographic. )

 Day 2 I will start the period with the video (III) activity since I will be conducting this as a whole class activity using the projector.
 After discussing the correct responses, the students will do the accompanying interpersonal pair activity, with a partner other than the one they spoke to in the previous day’s lesson.
 Lastly, the students will have time to finish the interpretive reading activity about breakfast in Belgium.
 Because this is an individual activity, I like to assign it as the last activity in the period to allow for differences in reading pace among the students.